YinuoJin/cell-segmentation/README.md

   -m MODEL             Saved model file
   -r LR                Learning rate
-  -p PATIENCE_COUNTER  Patience counter for early-stopping or lr-tuning --augment            Whether to perform data augmentation in the current run --early-stop         Whether to perform early-stopping; If False, lr is halved when reaching each patience --region-option      Whether to use dice loss as the Region-based loss for boundary loss; If False, jaccard loss is used instead
+  -p PATIENCE_COUNTER  Patience counter for early-stopping or lr-tuning --test               Whether perform prediction & postprocessing on the test set --augment            Whether to perform data augmentation in the current run --early-stop         Whether to perform early-stopping; If False, lr is halved when reaching each patience --region-option      Whether to use dice loss as the Region-based loss for boundary loss; If False, jaccard loss is used instead